satrianovian20/Auto1111-Rakyat-Edition/README.md

 You are fully responsible for any content or model you run.

 Use it wisely and responsibly.
 Always follow your local laws and ethical standards.

+🇬🇧 English Version – Safe Use Education for NSFW Models 📌 Warning:
+This project uses a model that includes NSFW capabilities.
+However, the output can still be 100% SFW (Safe for Work) if you write the correct prompts.

+✅ Tips to Keep Outputs SFW:
+Use full clothing prompts, like: a girl wearing jeans and a t-shirt, a boy in full armor, a character wearing long dress and jacket.

+Avoid sensitive terms like nude, lingerie, explicit, etc.

+Add negative prompts such as:
+nude, nsfw, naked, cleavage, underboob, suggestive, inappropriate.

+This model is useful for character design, light novel illustrations, visual novels, or clean animation concepts.

+📘 Additional Education:
+NSFW models do not always generate NSFW content.
+It depends entirely on the prompt used.

+Do not share NSFW outputs publicly.
+Keep them private if necessary and responbility in your hand.
+So use it wisely.

 📥 Installation Method:
 # 1. Run `setup_env.py` (automatically creates a virtual environment)